Huguitis/aoi.js-documentation/src/functions/Calling/addCmdReactions.md

 ---
 title: $addCmdReactions
-description: $addCmdReactions will add a reaction to the bot's message.
+description: $addCmdReactions will react with given emojis to the author's message.
 id: addCmdReactions
 ---

-`$addCmdReactions` will add a reaction to the bot's message.
+`$addCmdReactions` will react with given emojis to the author's message.

 ## Usage